VirusTotal/yara/docs/writingrules.rst

 and ``fullword`` modifiers just like in text strings.
 The semantics of these modifiers are the same in both cases.

-In previous versions of YARA externals libraries like PCRE and RE2 were used to perform regular expression matching, but starting with version 2.0 YARA uses its own regular expression engine.
+In previous versions of YARA, external libraries like PCRE and RE2 were used to perform regular expression matching, but starting with version 2.0 YARA uses its own regular expression engine.
 This new engine implements most features found in PCRE, except a few of them like capture groups, POSIX character